homr0/unit-4-game/README.md

 6. Once your enemy's health falls to 0, the enemy is defeated and you may choose another one to fight.
 7. You *lose* if your health drops to 0 (or below).
 8. You *win* if you beat all three of your enemies.\*
+9. Win or lose, you can *restart* the game and play again.

+**\* Bonus:** If you can beat the game with each character at least once with no losses, you can get a surprise at the end. :smile: